front-end-foundations/FlexNav/README.md

 - we have very limited search engine optimization
 - our site will not work without JavaScript

-The problem with what we've built might be termed _maintaining state_ and _routing_.
+The problems with what we've built might be termed _maintaining state_ and _routing_.
 If you refresh the browser while you are on the Reviews tab the page reinitializes to show the Cuisines tab and content.

 ---